michaelhoehn/cmplx/Threejs/fxhash_Threejs_boilerplate/Entrophy/readme.md

 ### All fxhash functionality was added by Michael Hoehn (cmplx)

 #### Development Todo
-Make the steel extrusions for columns
-Different column shapes?
-Circle, Rectangle, I-Beam Plants + entropy -> in progress + I added swirly points [] need to create either per floor or make the z-height for the entire building [] need to calibrate the size
+- Background geometry is intersecting my points graphics
+- add randomly rotate geometry to the background
+- floor slabs and columns with buildings
-Rain system boolean
+- Rain system boolean
-Background textures on a plane
+- Background textures on a plane
-Post processing on resize
+- Post processing on resize